Giants beat Rockies 4-1 for first series sweep this year

 Ryan McMahon homered in the first inning for the Rockies, who lost their eighth consecutive game at Oracle Park.
 Colorado arrived with a seven-game winning streak, its longest since 2019, but dropped to 6-19 on the road this season.

+"Overall this season, the hitting with runners in scoring position has been frustrating for us," Rockies manager Bud Black said.
+"Today in the fifth and the eighth we had chances, couldn't get the big hit. ...
+We've got to be a little bit more consistent in that regard to win ballgames."

-LaMonte Wade Jr. tied score 1-1 with a fifth-inning RBI single that extended his on-base streak to 19 games, matching a career high.
+LaMonte Wade Jr. tied the game at 1 with a fifth-inning RBI single that extended his on-base streak to 19 games, matching a career high.

 Matt Chapman drove in another run on an infield single later in the inning for a 2-1 lead.
 It was Chapman's 11th straight plate appearance reaching base safely, and his seventh straight at-bat with a hit.